halcyonmobile/error-handler/README.md

   - **I don’t want to handle all of the possible exceptions with `try {} catch() {}` outside the data layer.**
     - In this case, you can use the ResultWrapper from the error-handler-core together with the wrapToResult helper function, if you don’t already have such a mechanism in your project.

 ## Error handling Recommendations with tips & tricks

-The following recommendation works best with MVVM architecture and a separate data layer and with coroutines.
+The following recommendation works best with MVVM architecture, a separate data layer and with coroutines.

 #### Data Layer